 Relays

 Relays serve as monitors and controllers of the electrical parameters within the system.
-Their critical role lies in the protection and automation of the switchgear system, ensuring a swift response to abnormal conditions and maintaining the overall integrity of the electrical network.
+Their critical role lies in the protection and automation in electrical switchgear systems, ensuring a swift response to abnormal conditions and maintaining the overall integrity of the electrical network.

 Control Panels